-The Board also sought and considered independent advice from PwC, which reviewed the remuneration of directors of comparable listed companies in

-Meridian has no formal Remuneration Policy for the remuneration of directors; however, shareholders are kept informed of any changes in the way the company allocates the pool of approved director fees New Zealand.
-A copy of the Summary Directors' Fees Report was provided to shareholders and can be found here.
+The Board also sought and considered independent advice from PwC, which reviewed the remuneration of directors of comparable listed companies in New Zealand.
+A copy of the Summary Directors' Fees Report was provided to shareholders and can be found at meridianenergy.co.nz/investors.